DuckbillGroup/onboarding/README.md

 * Creates custom policies: `DuckbillGroupBilling`, `DuckbillGroupResourceDiscovery`, `DuckbillGroupDenySensitiveAccess`, `SkywayAccess`
 * Attaches the policies prefixed with `DuckbillGroup` to the `DuckbillGroupRole` role, along with the AWS-managed policy `ViewOnlyAccess`
 * Attaches the policy `SkywayAccess` to the `SkywayRole` role
+* Creates a Data Export in the payer account called `skyway-export`

 ![Access diagram](access-diagram.png)